Super Hip Retro Washing Machines For All Your Laundry Needs

 You Can Be As Sexy As This Lady With Bamboo Floors In Your Laundry Room

-Many assume that because bamboo is a grass it’s not as tough as hardwood floors, but that is simply not the case; bamboo is one of the most durable flooring materials on the market today.
+Many assume that because bamboo is a grass, it’s not as tough as hardwood floors, but that is not the case; bamboo is one of the most durable flooring materials on the market today.

-The Janka Hardness Scale, which is used to determine the hardness of the wood, rates solid bamboo flooring at the top of the hardness scale (upwards of 4,000).
-This means that Bamboo floors are harder than Red and White Oak, Brazillian, Northern American Maple, and just about every other wood floor on the market.
+The Janka Hardness Scale, used to determine the wood’s hardness, rates solid bamboo flooring at the top of the hardness scale (upwards of 4,000).
+This means that Bamboo floors are harder than Red and White Oak, Brazilian, Northern American Maple, and just about every other wood floor on the market.

 Because of its durability, bamboo is a great flooring choice for any room in the house that is subject to much wear and tear.
 It’s even great for families with small children and pets, although we highly recommend keeping your pet’s nails nice and trimmed.

 Here’s another impressive fact about this flooring option: bamboo has greater compressive strength than concrete and about the same strength-to-weight ratio as steel when subjected to tension.
 Not bad for grass!
 Yet, as strong as it is, it is much kinder to your feet and legs.

 Easy to Maintain

 Bamboo flooring requires little maintenance and cleaning.
 Try a good dry sweeping or vacuuming once or twice a week and then mopping with a slightly damp mop once a month.
 That’s all you really need to do to keep your floors looking great.
 As with traditional hardwood floors, you should never slide heavy furniture across your bamboo floors without placing felt pads under the legs.